 YEAR OF YES

 I love Shonda Rhimes.
 She’s smart, funny and an incredible writer.
-So I couldn’t pass up the opportunity to share with you her book, The Year of Yes.
+So I couldn’t pass up the opportunity to share with you this teacher reading list, her book, The Year of Yes.
 What would happen if we all said YES to more opportunities and just saw where that took us?
 That’s exactly what Shonda did and she chronicals it all in the new book.
 It’s laugh-out-loud funny, but also an inspirational journey for all of us who aren’t perfect.

 THE MAGIC STRINGS OF FRANKIE PRESTO